rh-openshift-ansible-better-together/ops-track/README.md

 Containers aren't just a tool to help developers create applications more quickly.
 Containers take any application and deploy it more efficiently in your infrastructure.
 Instead of measuring each application in gigabytes used and vCPUs allocated, we measure containers using megabytes and millicores allocated.

 OpenShift deployed into your existing datacenter gives you back resources.
-For customers deep into their transformation with OpenShfit, an exponential increase in resource density isn't uncommon.
+For customers deep into their transformation with OpenShift, an exponential increase in resource density isn't uncommon.

 ### 2.2: How containers work